DA Clears Cops in Horrific Death of Handcuffed Black Woman

 In order to come to this conclusion, Barksdale said, he had reviewed the independent report by the GBI.

-The report, he said, included key body-camera video from Sgt Primus —who originally said in his own report of that day that he closed the door—interviews with the deputies, and the findings of tests on the functionality of the patrol car’s door, which Barksdale said GBI found was “not properly closed.”
+The report, he said, included key body-camera video from Primus—who originally said in his own report of that day that he closed the door—interviews with the deputies, and the findings of tests on the functionality of the patrol car’s door, which Barksdale said GBI found was “not properly closed.”

 The District Attorney—who told the Union-Recorder that Primus “would never hurt anyone in a million years”—also said that he had conversations with GBI agents about the case.